Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-This Bean soup is full of hearty flavours.
-With warm spices and healthy vegetables, it is packed with nutrients.
-Many people around the world enjoy beans.
-One of the advantages of making this meal is that it can be prepared in one pot and it uses simple ingredients that most people have in their pantry.
+This bean soup is rich in hearty flavors, featuring warm spices and nutritious vegetables, making it a nutrient-packed dish.
+Beans are enjoyed by many people around the world.
+One advantage of this meal is that it can be made in just one pot and uses simple ingredients that most people already have in their pantry.

 Red Kidney Beans, Chili powder, Turmeric powder, Dried Oregano, Dried Basil, Black Pepper, Salt, Cumin, Beef stock cube, Bay leaves, Apple Cider vinegar, Tomato paste, Onion, Potato, Celery stalk, Carrot, Tomato, Garlic Clove.

-It is essential to soak the kidney beans overnight in water.
-Simply add the kidney beans to a pot and rinse with tap water, draining out the water.
-Repeat this step one or two times.
-By the next morning, the red beans will have softened up, drain the water and set aside.
-This extra step will shorten the cooking time by twenty minutes.
-For those who want canned beans, drain and rinse them before adding them to the bean soup in step five.
-Try to choose low-sodium kidney beans.
+It is important to soak kidney beans overnight in water.
+To do this, add the kidney beans to a pot, rinse them with tap water, and then drain.
+Repeat this process one or two more times.
+By the next morning, the beans will have softened.
+Drain the soaking water and set the beans aside.
+This extra step will reduce the cooking time by about twenty minutes.

 Add approximately four cups of water to the pot, along with the kidney beans, bay leaves, and beef stock.
-Stir well and bring it to a boil.
-Add the celery and apple cider vinegar.
-Add the beans.
-Once boiling, reduce the heat and let it simmer.
-If you are using dried beans, let the soup simmer for forty-five to sixty minutes, and twenty-five minutes for canned beans.
-Check to see if the beans and potato are tender.
+Stir well and bring the mixture to a boil.
+Then, add the celery and apple cider vinegar.
+Once boiling, reduce the heat and simmer.
+If you are using dried beans, simmer for 45 to 60 minutes; if using canned beans, simmer for 25 minutes.
+Check whether the beans and potatoes are tender.

-Taste test the soup and adjust the seasoning if necessary as soon as the beans and potatoes are tender and soft.
-Remove the bay leaves and ladle into soup bowls.
+Taste the soup and adjust the seasoning as needed once the beans and potatoes are tender.
+Remove the bay leaves and ladle the soup into bowls.
 Garnish with herbs such as parsley.
-If you want a thicker bean soup, mash a few beans and potatoes inside the pot.
-For a vegetarian option, use vegetable stock instead of beef stock.
-For a meatier option, add ground mince and green pepper.
+If you prefer a thicker bean soup, mash a few beans and potatoes in the pot.
+For a vegetarian option, substitute vegetable stock for beef stock.
+For a meatier option, consider adding ground meat and green peppers.

 Bean Soup is a healthy meal that consists of protein and vegetables.
-It is a one-pot meal that is exceptionally delicious with butter bread.
-Throw a few pieces of feta cheese or sprinkle with Parmesan cheese.
-Consider the following side-dishes such as Rice, Garlic Bread, Marinated Olives.
-Garlic Naan, Pita bread, Arabic Bread.
+It is a one-pot meal that is exceptionally delicious when served with buttered bread.
+Throw a few pieces of feta or sprinkle with Parmesan.
+Consider the following side dishes: Rice, Garlic Bread, and Marinated Olives; Naan, Pita bread, Arabic Bread.

 Store in the fridge for three to four days.
 Bean soup freezes well.
 Place the beans in an airtight container or freezer-proof packet.
 To defrost, remove it from the freezer and thaw it on the countertop.